Home

 Mexican Honeysuckle - Lonicera

-This is a rare offering of a very beautiful Lonicera species.
-This Honeysuckle vine was discovered in the forests of Durango in Mexico.
-The species name hasn't been determined it may be a larger subspecies of Lonicera pilosa, or it may be a new Lonicera species.
-Either way, this is a gorgeous vine for collectors.
-It is a cool-climate plant that is untested in warmer areas.
-I don't know any other source for it in the U.S.
+This is a close look at a rare and beautiful Lonicera vine - the Mexican Honeysuckle.
+It was discovered in mountain forests of Durango in Mexico.
+The species name hasn't been determined - it may be a variety of Lonicera pilosa, or it may be a new Lonicera species.
+Either way, this is a terrific collector's plant.
+I don't know anyone else offering seeds.

-The Mexican Honeysuckle is an evergreen, woody vine that grows to about 15 feet long here in San Francisco, although it may be pruned to any size.
-The decorative flower clusters appear from late Spring through early Fall, and are followed by bright red berries.
-Each cluster has around 10 to 20 flowers that are about 2½" long.
-While their overall appearance is orange, they have multiple hues ranging from yellow to red.
+The Mexican Honeysuckle is an evergreen vine that grows to about 15 feet long here in San Francisco, although it is easily kept shorter.
+The brilliant blooms typically appear from late spring through early fall.
+The clusters have about 10-20 flowers, each about 2½ inches long.
+While their overall color is orange, they have multiple hues ranging from yellow to red.
 The clusters are capped with an umbrella-like bract that protects the blooms from rain.
-The blooms are about 50% longer than Lonicera pilosa, which is a similar-looking Mexican species.
-This Honeysuckle doesn't have a scent - but the hummingbirds don't seem to mind!
+The flowers are about 50% longer than Lonicera pilosa, which is a similar-looking Mexican species.
+This Honeysuckle doesn't have a scent.. but the hummingbirds don't seem to mind!

 Mexican Honeysuckle - Lonicera